Afghanistan: US troops depart Bagram Airfield after nearly 20 years | DW | 02.07.2021

 A risky withdrawal

-Troops have been officially withdrawing since May 1 and there's simply no time to get rid of the garbage as well.
-Heavy weapons and additional forces are being kept on standby for possible Taliban attacks during the withdrawal.
-At last count, a total of 36 NATO and partner countries were involved in the mission, including 2,500 American soldiers and 1,100 from Germany.
+Troops have been officially withdrawing since May 1 and there's no time to get rid of the garbage as well.
+Heavy weapons and additional forces were kept on standby for possible Taliban attacks during the withdrawal.
+In the final weeks leading up to the withdrawal, a total of 36 NATO and partner countries were still involved in the mission, including 2,500 American soldiers and 1,100 from Germany.

 -